vivienbcr/Blockstream-api-wrapper/README.md

 ## Description

-This crate allow you to call Blockstream API or self hosted API easily.
+This library provide wrapper to use Blockstream API or self hosted [Esplora - Electrs API](https://github.com/Blockstream/electrs).
 Blockstream explorer API is based on Electrs API.
 You can run self hosted version of Electrs on you own server for specific usage or / and to improve your privacy.

 ## Requirements